RochelleLBeckford/elements/README.md

-# Practice What are HTML Elements
+# Practice: What are HTML Elements

 ### Practice working with HTML